Formaldehyde in Your NYC Apartment: What You Need to Know

 If testing confirms elevated formaldehyde levels, the most effective steps are:

 Let new materials off-gas before full occupancy.
 If you have the option, let a newly renovated space air out with windows open for several days before moving in.
-This will not eliminate the problem, but it brings levels down from their initial peak.
+This won't eliminate the problem, but it brings levels down from their initial peak.

 Replace the source.
-In cases where levels are significantly elevated and the source is identifiable — such as low-grade particleboard cabinets — replacing the material with a low-formaldehyde or formaldehyde-free alternative is the most permanent solution.
-This is more realistic when you own the unit or when a landlord is willing to address the issue.
+In cases where levels are significantly elevated and you can identify the source (like low-grade particleboard cabinets), replacing the material with a low-formaldehyde or formaldehyde-free alternative is the most permanent solution.
+This is more realistic when you own the unit or when a landlord is willing to address it.

 Document everything.
-If you are a tenant and believe your landlord's renovation created unsafe conditions, an independent air quality test provides objective data.
+If you're a tenant and believe your landlord's renovation created unsafe conditions, an independent air quality test gives you objective data.
 That documentation supports HPD complaints, warranty of habitability claims, or negotiations for remediation at the landlord's expense.

 When to Test

-Consider formaldehyde testing if you recently moved into a renovated apartment and are experiencing symptoms, if new cabinets or flooring were installed in your home, if you notice a persistent chemical odor that does not fade after a few weeks, or if you are purchasing a property and want to verify indoor air quality before closing.
-Testing is also relevant after a fire, since combustion of building materials and furnishings releases formaldehyde along with other hazardous compounds — a situation covered by our post-fire IAQ assessment.
+Consider formaldehyde testing if you recently moved into a renovated apartment and are experiencing symptoms, if new cabinets or flooring were installed in your home, if you notice a persistent chemical odor that hasn't faded after a few weeks, or if you're buying a property and want to verify indoor air quality before closing.
+Testing is also relevant after a fire, since combustion of building materials and furnishings releases formaldehyde along with other hazardous compounds.
+That's a situation covered by our post-fire IAQ assessment.

 Concerned About Formaldehyde in Your Home?